Database Research Group

 - Frank Tompa has been an honorary degree by Dalhousie University.
 The citation is here (May-22).

-- Olaf Hartig has given a tutorial entitled "Linked Data Query Processing" at WWW 2013 in Brazil.
+- Olaf Hartig has given a tutorial entitled "Linked Data Query Processing" at 2013 World Wide Web Conference in Brazil.
 The conference site for the tutorial is here and the tutorial slides are available here.

 - Olaf Hartig has joined the group as a post-doctoral fellow as of 1 December 2012.
 He will be working with Tamer Özsu.

 - Umar Farooq Minhas successfully defended his PhD thesis on 12 December 2012.
 The thesis title is "Scalable and Highly Available Database Systems in the Cloud".

 - Mumtaz Ahmad successfully defended his PhD thesis on November 30, 2012.
 The thesis title is "Query Interactions in Database Systems".

 - Frank Tompa has been awarded the Queen Elizabeth II Diamond Jubilee Medal.
 Mitacs nominated Professor Tompa for this honour, in recognition of his "significant contributions to text data and design systems for maintaining large reference texts."
 (Nov-12)